Retirement in a Time of Rising Interest Rates

 Figure 2 - Total returns (income payments + any residual value paid at death)

-It becomes clear from the two charts above that although the level of income is not guaranteed, the Longevity Pension Fund provides a higher expected level of income compared to annuities.
-Another way of looking at this is by examining the probability-weighted cash flows expected from each retirement investment product.
-This requires factoring for the investor’s expected mortality—i.e., what is the chance that each payment is actually received?
+It becomes clear from the two charts above that although the level of income is not guaranteed, the Longevity Pension Fund provides a higher expected level of income when compared to life annuities.
+We can then examine the total lifetime income expected from each of these products by factoring in the investor’s expected mortality – i.e., what is the chance that each payment is actually received?

 Appendix 1 includes the probability of being alive at various ages for the 65-year-old investor.
-By weighting these probabilities against the expected cash flow from each product, we can see in Figure 3 that the annuity provides a total expected cash flow of $148,639 while Longevity provides $203,261.
-The Longevity Pension Fund provides $54,621 (or 37%) more in expected cash flows vs. that of the average annuity available today.
-(Note that if you discount future cash flows at 5%, the Present Value of the expected payments from LPF is 29% higher than from the annuity.)
+By weighting these probabilities against the expected cash flow from each product, we can see in Figure 3 that the life annuity provides a total expected cash flow of $153,962.43 while Longevity provides $203,677.80.
+The Longevity Pension Fund provides $49,715 (or 32%) more in expected cash flows vs. that of the average life annuity available today.

-Figure 3 - Total expected cash from from annuity vs Longevity
+Figure 3 - Total expected cash flow from annuity vs Longevity

-Overall, while annuities are great products for those requiring complete certainty, their guarantees come at a cost.
-The same economic forces that are raising the fixed payments that annuities offer are raising the variable payments that Longevity Pension Fund is expected to make.
+Overall, while life annuities are excellent products for those requiring complete certainty, their guarantees come at a cost.
+The same economic forces that are raising the fixed payments that life annuities offer are raising the variable payments that Longevity Pension Fund is expected to make.

 To learn more about how the Longevity Pension Fund can streamline your portfolio management and help your clients, reach out to your Purpose Investments sales representative, give us a call directly at 1-888-273-8471 or email us at contact@retirewithlongevity.com.